Collaboration is fundamental to research at Facebook

 Facebook collaboration agreements range from Master Agreements (MA) encompassing focused projects designed to make it easier and faster for Facebook groups to rapidly engage with university collaborators on specific work, to Sponsored Research Agreements (SRA) for collaborative research, which may be project specific leading more to scientific results.

-In forming agreements, Facebook understands that Universities have a level of overhead and administration that needs to be reflected in sponsored collaborative agreements and will pay up to 40% overhead on the costs for a University hosted researcher.
+In forming agreements, Facebook understands that Universities have a level of overhead and administration that needs to be reflected in sponsored collaborative agreements and will pay around 40% overhead on the costs for a University hosted researcher.
+Note that in the case of unrestricted gift funding, Facebook pays up to 5% overheads to the University.

 The best way to explore a potential collaboration with a Facebook researcher is to connect with them 1:1 to discuss a mutually interesting research topic.